wpaccessibility/wp-theme-auditor/README.md

 ## Installation

-1. From within your theme, run `npm install --save-dev greatislander/wp-theme-auditor` to install the `@wordpress/scripts` package and other related dependencies (if your theme does not already include a `package.json` file, one will be created).
+1. From your theme's root directory, run `npm install --save-dev greatislander/wp-theme-auditor` to install the `@wordpress/scripts` package and other related dependencies (if your theme does not already include a `package.json` file, one will be created).
+3. Copy the following files into your theme's root directory:

+    + `node_modules/@greatislander/wp-theme-auditor/babel.config.js`
+    + `node_modules/@greatislander/wp-theme-auditor/jest.config.js`
+    + `node_modules/@greatislander/wp-theme-auditor/test`

-2. Add more test cases. `/test/post.test.js` is included as an example.
+2. Add more test cases. `test/post.test.js` is included as an example.
 See `jest.config.js` for valid naming patterns and locations for test cases.

 ## Usage